Comprehensive Notes on Andrew Ng’s Machine Learning Course

 }

-P110 Clustering, Optimazation objective
+P110 Clustering, Optimization objective

 $c^{(i)}=$ index of cluster to which example $x^{(i)} is currently assigned$